Excel VBA to Find Matching Value in Column: 8 Examples

 Overview of Finding Matching Value in Column Using Find Function

-• Like in example 1 we have prepared the range H4:I5 for the searching and created a button, named it Search.
-Now we give any Order Id from the left dataset.
+• In example 1 we prepared the range H4:I5 for the searching and created a button, named it Search.
+Give any Order Id from the left dataset.

 Showing data and specific order ID is given

-• Now we have to create a module and write the following code below.
+• Create a module and write the following code below.

 Code for Finding Matching Value in Column Using Find Function